carolynvs/drakespec/jobs.md

 ## `Job` Fields

-This section describes the fields of a `Job` object.
+This section describes the fields of a `Job` object, including valid use of each field by pipeline producers and correct interpretation and use of each field by DrakeSpec-compliant executors and other consumers.

 ### Implied name field